elemel/fungeoneer/docs/chapters/04/the-art-of-reckoning.md

 This dungeon contains tiles with arithmetic operators: adders (marked `+` on the map), subtractors (marked `-`), multipliers (marked `*`), dividers (marked `/`), and modulators (marked `%`).

-For an operator tile, pop two arguments from the stack: first `b`, then `a`.
+Whenever you trigger an operator tile, pop two arguments from the stack: first `b`, then `a`.
 Apply the corresponding operator to `a` and `b`, with `a` as the left operand and `b` as the right.
 Push the result `c` onto the stack.

-Adders, subtractors, multipliers, and dividers have their usual meanings.
-Dividers apply floor division, rounding the result toward negative infinity.
+Adders, subtractors, and multipliers have their usual meanings.
+Dividers apply floor division, rounding down toward negative infinity.

 Modulators apply the modulo operation: `c = a % b`, with `c` preserving the sign of `b`.
 This can be calculated using floor division as: `c = a - (a / b) * b`.